vosjo/nnaps/docs/userguide/mesa_compress.rst

 .. option:: input_path_kw (str)

-    If nnaps-mesa :option:`-2h5` is called with a file_list.csv and a model_directory, then this keyword indicates the name of the column in the file_list.csv that contains the path of the directory containing the MESA model relative to the working directory.
+    If *nnaps-mesa compress* is called with a file_list.csv and a model_directory, then this keyword indicates the name of the column in the file_list.csv that contains the path of the directory containing the MESA model relative to the working directory.
+The default is 'path'.

 .. option:: input_path_prefix (str)

-    If nnaps-mesa :option:`-2h5` is called with a file_list.csv and a model_directory, then this keyword indicates the optional prefix to be added in front of the directory given in the file_list.csv by the :option:`input_path_kw`.
+    If *nnaps-mesa compress* is called with a file_list.csv and a model_directory, then this keyword indicates the optional prefix to be added in front of the directory given in the file_list.csv by the :option:`input_path_kw`.
     The full path relative to the current working directory is then: